When is the application deadline?

 What sort of travel allowance is available to those offered fellowships?

 The NDIAS does not pay for the travel expenditures of our fellows or their families.
-Because we provide a stipend, tax-free housing, private office, access to University research funding, and other benefits such as health/medical benefits (for benefits-eligible fellows), fitness facilities, and twice-weekly seminars at the Institute (including lunch), we do not fund travel to and from the Institute.
+Because we provide a stipend, subsidized housing, private office, access to University research funding, and other benefits such as health/medical benefits (for benefits-eligible fellows), fitness facilities, and twice-weekly seminars at the Institute (including lunch), we do not fund travel to and from the Institute.

 I am not a Catholic.
 Will my application be considered?